-What Is The Difference Between A Primary Driver And Secondary Driver For Insurance?
+What Is The Difference Between A Primary And Secondary Driver For Insurance?

-Primary and secondary driver insurance refers more to the status of a driver within a policy than the insurance coverage itself.
-Both a primary driver and secondary driver are subject to the same coverage as outlined within an auto policy.
+Primary and secondary driver refers more to the status of a driver on the insurance.
+Both primary and secondary drivers are subject to the same coverage as outlined within an auto policy.

-The one area where defining driver designations is the cost of the premium.
-Primary drivers are scrutinized more heavily when determining the cost of auto insurance policies.
+The one area where defining driver designations is the amount of the premium.
+Primary drivers are scrutinized by insurers more heavily when determining costs.

-What Is The Definition Of Occasional Driver Insurance In Ontario?
+What Is The Definition Of An Occasional Driver For Insurance?

-In Ontario, anyone in your home with a valid driver’s license will be added to your policy as an occasional driver.
-This is the case even if they have their own vehicle and are the primary driver on their own insurance policy.
+In Ontario, anyone in your home with a valid license will be added to your insurance as an occasional driver.
+This is the case even if they have their own vehicle and are the primary driver on their insurance.